-In 1955, Elizabeth Lipford Kent entered the history books as the first African American to be awarded a PhD in nursing.
+In 1955, Elizabeth Lipford Kent made history as the first African American to be awarded a PhD in nursing.
 And in 1968, NBC sitcom Julia became one of the first weekly television shows to portray an African American female in a non-stereotypical role.
-Diahann Carroll played widowed single mom and nurse Julia Baker from 1968 to 1971, and in 1969, Carroll’s character became a Celebrity Barbie Doll – one of the first in the series.
-Mattel released five different outfits for Julia, and of course she was also able to wear all of the regular Barbie clothes as well.
+Diahann Carroll played widowed single mom and nurse Julia Baker from 1968 to 1971.
+Then in 1969, Carroll’s character became one of the first Celebrity Barbie Dolls.
+Mattel released five different outfits for Julia.
+And of course, she was also able to wear all of the regular Barbie clothes as well.

-While the character Julia Baker is said to have “challenged stereotypes and changed perceptions,” the first African American doll in the wider Barbie range didn’t appear until 1980.
-However, the importance of the Julia model was celebrated again when Mattel issued a reproduction of the doll in 2009 (see entry three).
+While the character Julia Baker “challenged stereotypes and changed perceptions,” the first African American doll in the wider Barbie range didn’t appear until 1980.
+However, the importance of the Julia model was celebrated again.
+This happened when Mattel issued a reproduction of the doll in 2009 (see entry three).

 8. Nurse Whitney (1987)

-Whitney may have only appeared as one of Barbie’s “Barbie-sized female friends” for a couple of years in the late 1980s, but the actual figure itself has more of a historical back-story.
-The Whitney doll used the head mold of Barbie’s friend Steffie, which was introduced in 1972 and has been described as having one of the most attractive faces across the entire Barbie range.
-Mattel only ever released three Steffie dolls (all in 1972), but the Steffie face has become hugely popular among Barbie collectors.
+Whitney may have only appeared as one of Barbie’s “Barbie-sized female friends” for a couple of years in the late 1980s.
+However, the actual figure has more of a historical back-story.
+The Whitney doll used the head mold of Barbie’s friend Steffie, which was introduced in 1972.
+Steffie is described as having one of the most attractive faces across the entire Barbie range.
+Mattel only ever released three Steffie dolls (all in 1972), but Steffie’s face has become hugely popular among Barbie collectors.
 The mold has also been used for an array of ethnicities in the regular Barbie range.

-Although Whitney managed to become a nurse in 1987 – complementing doctor dolls of both Barbie and Ken – Steffie herself never achieved the same goal.
+Whitney managed to become a nurse in 1987 with complementing doctor dolls of both Barbie and Ken.
+However, Steffie never achieved the same status.
 Still, this hasn’t stopped sellers from using Steffie as a model for Barbie nursing uniforms online.